Gladwyn Jebb: Publications and papers

-The papers of 1st Lord Gladwyn were deposited at Churchill Archives Centre at the University of Cambridge by his son, 2nd Lord Gladwyn, between 1998 and 2000.
+Jebb's papers were deposited at the Churchill Archives Centre of the University of Cambridge by his son, Miles Jebb, 2nd Baron Gladwyn, between 1998 and 2000.

-Reference in The Goon Show
+In popular culture

-In the episode of The Goon Show (9th series, episode 16, broadcast 16th February 1959) entitled "The Gold Plate Robbery", Major Bloodnok – in his rôle as 'the last British Ambassador in Marrakesh' – is heard to muse aloud "Now, for a kip on full Ambassador's pay.
+In an episode of The Goon Show broadcast on 16 February 1959 entitled "The Gold Plate Robbery", Major Bloodnok – in his rôle as 'the last British Ambassador in Marrakesh' – is heard to muse aloud "Now, for a kip on full Ambassador's pay.
 Gad!
 I wonder what old Gladwyn Jebb's doing".
-The venal Bloodnok then agrees to provide his old enemy the tribal leader The Red Bladder (played by Ray Ellington) with weapons and ammunition in return for a stolen gold plate, which, when quizzed, Bloodnok claims is actually the gold disc which he won for his hit record I don't know who you are, sir, or where you come from, but you've done me a power of good – the song of which he then proceeds to sing.